la2050/archive/_projects/2016/cleantech-2-edtech-la-schools-save-energy-as-students-and-startups-implement-cleantech-innovations.md

   - Advisors/board members
   - Publicity/awareness
   - Education/training
+project_description: >-
+  Cleantech 2 Edtech will explore new clean energy and water technologies and work with LAUSD and the utilities to pilot them in the district.
+We will offer complementary education and internship opportunities for high school students interested in learning more.
+LAUSD and LADWP are developing pilot technologies for funding in a new Memorandum of Understanding (“MOU”).
+This project would complement their efforts and access funding both to educate and to develop emerging efficiency technologies.
 project_impact: >-
   ["Federal research grant funding","Jobs per capita","High growth startups","Patents per capita","Percentage of graduates from local higher